Detect Threats with Runtime Security

 - Runtime protection builds a model of expected behavior via Learning Mode

 - Automated management tasks and policy via code, as part of a CI/CD pipeline

 Security researchers disclosed PwnKit as a memory corruption vulnerability in polkit’s pkexec, assigned with the ID CVE-2021-4034 (rated “High” at 7.8).
 The gap allows a low-privileged user to escalate privileges to the root of the host.
 Various proofs of concept (PoCs) have been disclosed, written in different languages (such as several in C, Python, Bash, and Go), and the vulnerability has been there for over 13 years, affecting all versions of the pkexec since its first distribution in 2009.

-How Container Security utilised admission control and image scanning to detect the threat
+How Container Security utilized admission control and image scanning to detect the threat

 - Notified or blocked images containing malware, critical severity findings, or other harmful criteria

-How Container Security utilised runtime protection to detect the threat
+How Container Security utilized runtime protection to detect the threat

 - After PoC execution, detections were captured based on how the exploit was executed and how the commands were run in the container